acm-uiuc/til/_til/ruby/create-an-array-of-stringed-numbers.md

+---
-# Create an Array of Stringed Numbers
+title: Create an Array of Stringed Numbers
+category: ruby
+---

 To create an array of numbers between `1` and `5`, I can do something like the following: